What Is Dyscalculia?

 Symptoms of Dyscalculia

-Educator and dyscalculia specialist Ronit Bird lays out the symptoms of dyscalculia in The Dyscalculia Toolkit, a book written to help teachers and parents whose children are struggling with the disorder.
+Educator and dyscalculia specialist Ronit Bird lays out the symptoms in The Dyscalculia Toolkit, a book written to help teachers and parents whose children are struggling with the disorder.
 Bird advises caregivers to watch for many subtle indicators, including:

 - Using fingers to count out math solutions, long after peers have stopped using this method